 It is expected that Secondary departments regularly set homework as appropriate to their subject.
 Subject leaders will decide how often homework should be set in their subject and what students are expected to do.

 Not all homework will require extended writing; students might be asked to read something, do some research, plan a task to be attempted in the next lesson, complete something started in a previous lesson or to catch up work that has been missed or not done well enough.

-Show My Homework is a resource that is used in Years 5-11 to enable pupils, parents and teachers to communicate and track homework tasks.
+Satchel One (previously known as Show my Homework) is a resource that is used in Years 1-11 to enable pupils, parents and teachers to communicate and track homework tasks.